 Ground Floor and Capital Campaign Updates

-The Ground Floor Design Team has been hard at work since the February congregational meeting and is now poised and pleased to present a revised budget that maintains core project elements AND reduces total costs by almost 10% — see table below for details.
+The Ground Floor Design Team was hard at work since the February congregational meeting and was now poised and pleased to present a revised budget that maintains core project elements AND reduces total costs by almost 10%.
 The net result is that the gap between projected income and expenses has been reduced by about $85,000 to a new total of $88,315.
 As before, this number does not include estimates for kitchen equipment, counters, cabinets, fixtures, etc.

-We’re also excited to announce that project construction will begin in September and last for 3-4 months.
-Between now and then, we will conduct a final fundraising push that will provide both a broad invitation to participate and a focused effort on people who express a desire to help.
-Look for more information soon from the Capital Campaign Team.
-If you have any questions or would like to help us reach our goal, please contact any member of the Team: Ellen Flight, Kate Gridley, Steve Maier, Brett Millier, Alan Moore, Ted Scheu, or Rev. Barnaby.
+We were excited to announce that project construction could begin in September.
+Between now and then, we conducted a final fundraising push that will provide both a broad invitation to participate and a focused effort on people who express a desire to help.
+Capital Campaign Team: Ellen Flight, Kate Gridley, Steve Maier, Brett Millier, Alan Moore, Ted Scheu, or Rev. Barnaby.